-This apparatus requires frequent repairs and is increasingly difficult to maintain and keep in service.
-Its reliability is critical because of its use in providing emergency responses, including: fire suppression, hazardous materials, rescue, and medical responses.
+The proposed fire engine purchase will replace a fire engine which has been in service for 23 years.
+This apparatus has over 6,600 hours on its diesel engine, requires frequent repairs, and is increasingly difficult to maintain and keep in service.
+The reliability of this apparatus is critical because of its use in providing emergency responses, including: fire suppression, hazardous materials, rescue, and medical responses.